datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 exist), and configure a sibling to allow publishing to the RIA store and updating from it.
-With special remote capabilities enabled, the command will automatically create and link the git-annex special remote.
+With special remote capabilities enabled, the command will automatically create the special remote as a ``storage-sibling`` and link it to the RIA-sibling.
 With the sibling and special remote set up, upon an invocation of :command:`datalad push --to <sibling>`, the complete dataset contents, including annexed contents, will be published to the RIA store, with no further setup or configuration required [#f6]_.

 Advantages of RIA stores
 """"""""""""""""""""""""